yan-kisen/angugrails/README.md

   * angular-ui-router v0.2.8: plugin for managing states of the client ui.
   * angular-translate v1.1.1: I18N and localization of AngularJS app.
   * angular-translate-loader-url: v2.1.0: client app pulls down json translation resources from LocaleController.
-  * angular-validation: v1.0 beta: I have hacked in password confirmation, and limiting one error message in order, also added translate on message parameter keys.
+  * angular-validation: v1.0 beta: I made a few major changes to this plugin, mainly to support a common validation mechanism for server error validation and client field validation which now works.
   * state management: uses two views and controllers per state, where one view and controller is for nav bar, and the other view and controller represent the workspace beneath the navbar.
   * single page app implements sign up new user, login, logout, change password,